 Bulbs need a site with excellent drainage since they rot in wet soil.
 Soil can be sandy or loamy with a neutral pH.
 Keep your bulb plants away from driveways if you use road salt in the winter.

 Preparing the soil is important.
 Remove tough weeds and large rocks in the bulb-planting area.
 Then work the soil to at least 6 inches to give the bulb roots easy access.
-Once the soil is worked, spread an inch or two of organic compost over the entire planting area and work it into the top few inches.
+Once the soil is worked, spread 1 to 2 inches of organic compost over the entire planting area and work it into the top few inches of soil.

 Planting the Bulbs

-Bulb sizes differ, but no matter the size, every bulb should be planted at a depth of between two and three times its height.
+Bulb sizes differ, but no matter the size, every bulb should be planted at a depth of between 2 and 3 times its height.
 That means that if a bulb is 2 inches high, you should dig a hole between 4 and 6 inches deep.
 There are special bulb-planting tools you can buy to dig the holes, but a trowel with a scoop-shaped blade works fine.

 Get the bulb planted with the right side up.
 The pointed side goes up, and the flat, root-producing side goes down.
 Once the bulbs are in, water them to get them rooting right away.
 Spread a layer of mulch on top and mark the area as planted.